Reading every journal at once. What no human has done.

 Brother to Sacagawea and chief of the Lemhi Shoshone, Cameahwait provided the horses and guidance without which the Corps of Discovery could not have crossed the Rocky Mountains.

-On a wintry Sunday at Fort Clatsop, four expedition journalists record the same Clatsop trade visit and absent fishing party — but only the captains pause to catalogue…
+On a damp February day at Fort Clatsop, four expedition journalists record the same events with strikingly different priorities — from a Clatsop trader's visit to a meticulous…

 Thematic essays